kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 And the rest of codes stay the same.
 Huge improvement.

-So here is the pattern. **Avoid jQuery and always use ui to access view's DOM**
+So here is the pattern statement. **Avoid jQuery and always use ui to access view's DOM**

 ## Using LayoutView to create nested sub-views